The Third Party Litigation Funding Law Review: USA

 The year in review

-This year, there has been significant demand for litigation funding, but for various reasons – including disruptions caused by the global covid-19 pandemic – market indicators suggest that the exponential growth in capital deployments and capital raises experienced in recent years has slowed somewhat.
-Nonetheless, a number of funders announced additional funding rounds42 and new funders also entered the third-party funding market,43 indicating that the market remains robust.
+As in previous years, robust and significant demand for litigation funding continues.
+For various reasons, however – including disruptions caused by the global covid-19 pandemic, market indicators suggest that the exponential growth in capital raises experienced in the initial years of litigation funding in the US has slowed to a more moderate pace, with fewer funders announcing additional funding rounds and fewer new funders entering the third party funding market than in previous years.49

 Conclusions and outlook

-The major question facing the US litigation funding industry is how claimants, law firms and courts will continue to adapt to the disruptions of the ongoing global pandemic and how that may impact the overall growth trajectory of third-party funding.
-Although most funders are privately held and thus their investment portfolios and deployment activities are kept confidential, publicly traded Burford Capital reported that while the firm deployed US$751 million in the first half of 2019, that figured dropped to US$194 million in the first half of 2020.44 While the market remained very active throughout 2020, and while signs point to the demand for legal capital increasing at an even faster pace as financially strapped claimants and law firms seek financing to continue to monetise legal assets (perhaps even more urgently as various levels of business shutdowns remain an ongoing challenge), it remains to be seen whether 2021 will see a resumption of the exponential growth of the third-party funding industry.
+The major question facing the US litigation funding industry is how claimants, law firms and courts will continue to adapt to the disruptions of the ongoing global pandemic and how that may impact the overall growth trajectory of third party funding.
+Although most funders are privately held and thus their investment portfolios and deployment activities are kept confidential, publicly available indicators suggest that the third party funding industry in the US remains strong despite having slowed from the explosive growth rate it enjoyed a few years ago.

 1 Eric Blinderman is the US chief executive officer, Patrick Dempsey is the US chief investment officer and Elizabeth Korchin is a senior investment officer at Therium Capital Management.